Ngopimas/profile-minimal/src/content/projects/onecode.md

 repository: "https://github.com/deeplime-io/onecode"
 ---

-I am developing OneCode Cloud, a sophisticated web application that enables seamless deployment and management of Python applications.
+I was in charge of building OneCode Cloud, a sophisticated web application that enables seamless deployment and management of Python applications.
 This platform serves as the cornerstone of the OneCode ecosystem, providing users with a streamlined interface for deploying their Python scripts without the complexity of traditional cloud infrastructure.

 OneCode is an open-source library developed by [**DeepLime**](https://www.deeplime.io) designed to facilitate easy collaborative Python development.
 The OneCode Cloud Platform extends this ecosystem by providing a secure, scalable, and cost-effective way to deploy these applications to end-users.